Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### <a id="external-model-install"></a> Using Supported External Models with AdaptFM

 AdaptFM supports a variety of external models.
 These are optional; you only need to install the models you plan to use.
-AdaptFM provides a series of automatic install commands to create the conda environments with the necessary pacakges and expected environment names to run your choice of external model:
+AdaptFM provides a series of automatic install commands to create the conda environments with the necessary packages and expected environment names to run your choice of external model:

 [MicroSAM](https://github.com/computational-cell-analytics/micro-sam)
 ```